tthoma24/swc-section1-materials/git.md

 #### Notes:
 - Repository remotes (origin)
-- Git Push
+- Git Push to send changes up from your laptop
-- Git Pull
+- Git Pull to pull changes down from your Github
+- Git Clone to setup a remote repository locally your laptop you don't already have

 #### Activity:
 - [ ] Log into [GitHub](https://github.com)